building lasting peace

 Our difference is...

-GPBF has evolved over the past twelve years to establish its unique place in the peace and security grant-making field through the following:
+GPBF has evolved over the past fourteen years to establish its unique place in the peace and security grant-making field through the following:

 Grassroots Approach – GPBF supports peacebuilding activities that operate at the local, or community level.
 The key premise is that lasting peace can and must be built from the bottom up by ordinary citizens.
 We believe that power resides not just with high level decision makers, but at the grassroots level as well.
 Each individual can make a difference.